The following FAQs provide more information about Shared Education Week and Shared Education.

 The Shared Education journey in Northern Ireland is at a crucial stage as the lessons learned from funding programmes are informing the development of sustainable, long-term arrangements to mainstream and embed Shared Education into the wider education system.
 It is important to raise awareness and explore and debate its future direction to ensure that Shared Education provision is of the highest quality, continues to grow and develop, and adds real benefit to the educational experience and outcomes for our children and young people.

-Who is organising Shared Education Week?
+Who organises Shared Education Week?

-Shared Education Week is being organised by the Shared Education Learning Forum (SELF) in partnership with key organisations involved in delivering and promoting Shared Education, good relations and reconciliation in Northern Ireland.
+Shared Education Week is organised by the Shared Education Learning Forum (SELF) in partnership with key organisations involved in delivering and promoting Shared Education, good relations and reconciliation in Northern Ireland.
 These include: Department of Education, Education Authority, Community Relations Council, Council for the Curriculum, Examinations and Assessment (CCEA), C2K, Community Relations in Schools (CRIS), Queen’s University Belfast and Fermanagh Trust.